DarbyBurbidge/map-gen/README.md

     * stats (Str/Agi/Int)
     * status effects
 * Inventory Panel
-* Ability to customize algorithm parameters after selection
-* Ability to drop a simple character in a map and walk around
+* [x] Ability to drop a simple character in a map and walk around
 * Ability to drop enemy NPCs into the map and then do a little test combat